Cardinals vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Recent Betting Performance

-- The Cardinals have played as the favorite in four of their past 10 games and have gone 2-2 in those contests.

-- The Cardinals and their opponents have combined to hit the over six times in their last 10 games with a total.
+- In five games as the favorite over the last 10 matchups, the Cardinals have a record of 3-2.

 - The Cardinals have not played a game with a spread over their last 10 outings.
-St. Louis and its opponent have finished above the over/under for three games in a row, with the average total established by oddsmakers during that stretch being 9.2.
+St. Louis and its opponent have finished above the over/under in four straight games, with the average total set by sportsbooks during that span being 9.5.

 Cardinals Betting Records & Stats

-- The Cardinals have gone 11-14 in games they were favored on the moneyline (winning 44% of those games).
+- The Cardinals have been favored on the moneyline 26 total times this season.
+They've gone 12-14 in those games.

-- When it has played as moneyline favorites with odds of -145 or shorter, St. Louis has a 7-11 record (winning only 38.9% of its games).
+- St. Louis has a record of 6-8 when playing as moneyline favorites with odds of -160 or shorter (42.9% winning percentage).

-- Based on this matchup's moneyline, the Cardinals have an implied win probability of 59.2%.
+- Based on this contest's moneyline, the Cardinals have an implied win probability of 61.5%.

-- St. Louis has combined with opponents to go over the total 26 times this season for a 26-21-1 record against the over/under.
+- St. Louis has had an over/under set by bookmakers 49 times, and have combined with opponents to go over the total in 27 of those games (27-21-1).

-- The Cardinals have had a run line set for just one contest this season, and they did not cover.
+- The Cardinals have had a run line set for only one contest this season, and they did not cover.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.